naver-ai/rdnet/README.md

   <img src="./resources/images/rdnet_reloaded.gif" alt="Densenet Reloaded">
 </p>

-We breathe new life into **Densely Connected Convolutional Networks (DenseNets)** and unveil their untapped potential, challenging the prevalent dominance of ResNet-style architectures.
-Our research indicates that DenseNets were previously underestimated, primarily due to conventional design choices and training methods that failed to exploit their full capabilities.
+We revitalize **Densely Connected Convolutional Networks (DenseNets)** and reveal their untapped potential to challenge the prevalent dominance of ResNet-style architectures.
+Our research indicates that DenseNets were previously underestimated, primarily due to conventional design choices and training methods that underexploited their full capabilities.

 <br>